bkrem/awesome-solidity/README.md

 - [Solidity By Example](http://solidity.readthedocs.io/en/latest/solidity-by-example.html) - Contract examples from the official docs.
 - [solidity-examples](https://github.com/chriseth/solidity-examples) - Examples which provide a starting point for data structures such as heaps and queues.
 - [Solidity idiosyncrasies](https://github.com/miguelmota/solidity-idiosyncrasies) - Common gotchas, pitfalls, limitations, and idiosyncrasies.

+#### Books
+- [Blockchain in Action](https://www.manning.com/books/blockchain-in-action) - Book that teaches the essential principles of blockchain and how to create your own decentralized apps.

 ## Libraries